Paul Apreku Twum Barimah: Early life and education

 Barimah was born on 23 May 1982 and hails from Kobedia-Asupra in the Bono region of Ghana.
 He had his SSSCE in 2000.
-He had his bachelor's degree in Sociology & Information Studies in Social Science in 2006.
+He is lawyer, had his bachelor's degree in Sociology & Information Studies in Social Science in 2006.
 He further had his MSc in Communications and Public Affairs in 2012.
 He had his LLB in General Law in 2018.
 He also had his certificate in Oil, Gas & Petroleum Management in 2020.

 Career

 Barimah was the Head of Event and Production at Radio Universe.
 He was also the Station Manager at RGU radio.
-He was the Media mechanical and engineering manager at EXP Ghana.
+He was the Media manager at EXP Ghana.
 He was also the Assistant Communication Officer at the British High Commission.
 He was also the Corporate Affairs and Sustainability Manager for Zen Petroleum.
 He was also the Development Communication Coordinator for SADA.
-He was also at the Government Relations and Regulatory Affairs for ENI Ghana Exploration & Production Limited.
+He was also the Government Relations and Regulatory Affairs for ENI Ghana Exploration & Production Limited.